-There are multiple ways entrepreneurs obtain the capital they need to grow: bootstrapping, venture capital, crowdfunding and traditional lending.
-And, despite significant differences, each of these funding mechanisms requires a few fundamentals be in place before you ask for money, including:
+There are multiple ways entrepreneurs obtain the capital they need to grow: saving up, venture capital, crowdfunding, and traditional lending.
+Despite significant differences, each of these funding mechanisms requires a few pieces to be in place before asking for funds.

 Of course, everyone could probably guess that a venture capitalist or your local community bank would require a business plan, a growth strategy, decent credit, and a clear explanation of how new financial resources will get used.